julioct99/web-challenge-marvel/README.md

    npm run test-docker
    ```

+**Due to the slow response times of the Marvel API, the Cypress test suite uses interceptors and fixtures for HTTP requests.**

 ## Architecture and folder structure

 The project is built with Vite and React.
 The folder structure is as follows: